-Exam Board: OCR
+Exam Board: OCR QAN Code: 601/4911/5

-Course Entry Requirements:

-GCSE English Minimum of grade 5 in one English subject and 4 in the other

-GCSE Maths Minimum of grade 5

-GCSE Computing Minimum of grade 6
+Subject Recommendations: GCSE Computing Minimum of grade 6 or pre-course assessment if not studied.
 Students who have not studied Computer Science previously will need to complete a pre-course assessment booklet prior to commencing the course.